 The main thing you need to know is that you shouldn’t worry about any of these issues and I’ll explain why.

 The company took a big financial hit over the past few years.
-This happens occasionally happens to large corporations.
+This happens occasionally to large corporations.
 The usual strategy to address large financial fluctuations is to change the business model and fix things through re-structuring.

 Genworth Life Insurance Co is owned by Genworth Financial Inc. The company took a huge financial hit when the company suffered a $1.24 Billion loss related to its long-term coverage, and lower than expected interest rates.